koordinates/kart/docs/pages/development/pointcloud_v1.rst

     [
       {
         "name": "X",
-        "dataType": "float",
+        "dataType": "integer",
-        "size": 64
+        "size": 32
       },
       {
         "name": "Y",
-        "dataType": "float",
+        "dataType": "integer",
-        "size": 64
+        "size": 32
       },
       {
         "name": "Z",
-        "dataType": "float",
+        "dataType": "integer",
-        "size": 64
+        "size": 32
       },
       {
         "name": "Intensity",
         "dataType": "integer",
-        "size": 16
+        "size": 16,
+        "unsigned": true
       },
       {
-        "name": "ReturnNumber",
+        "name": "Return Number",
         "dataType": "integer",
-        "size": 8
+        "size": 4,
+        "unsigned": true
       },
       {
-        "name": "NumberOfReturns",
+        "name": "Number of Returns",
         "dataType": "integer",
-        "size": 8
+        "size": 4,
+        "unsigned": true
       },
       {
-        "name": "ScanDirectionFlag",
+        "name": "Synthetic",
         "dataType": "integer",
-        "size": 8
+        "size": 1
       },
       {
-        "name": "EdgeOfFlightLine",
+        "name": "Key-Point",
         "dataType": "integer",
-        "size": 8
+        "size": 1
       },
       {
-        "name": "Classification",
+        "name": "Withheld",
         "dataType": "integer",
-        "size": 8
+        "size": 1
       },
       {
-        "name": "ScanAngleRank",
+        "name": "Overlap",
-        "dataType": "float",
+        "dataType": "integer",
-        "size": 32
+        "size": 1
       },
       {
-        "name": "UserData",
+        "name": "Scanner Channel",
         "dataType": "integer",
-        "size": 8
+        "size": 2,
+        "unsigned": true
       },
       {
-        "name": "PointSourceId",
+        "name": "Scan Direction Flag",
         "dataType": "integer",
-        "size": 16
+        "size": 1
       },
       {
-        "name": "GpsTime",
+        "name": "Edge of Flight Line",
-        "dataType": "float",
+        "dataType": "integer",
-        "size": 64
+        "size": 1
       },
       {
-        "name": "ScanChannel",
+        "name": "Classification",
         "dataType": "integer",
-        "size": 8
+        "size": 8,
+        "unsigned": true
       },
       {
-        "name": "ClassFlags",
+        "name": "User Data",
         "dataType": "integer",
-        "size": 8
+        "size": 8,
+        "unsigned": true
       },
       {
-        "name": "Red",
+        "name": "Scan Angle",
         "dataType": "integer",
         "size": 16
       },
       {
+        "name": "Point Source ID",
+        "dataType": "integer",
+        "size": 16,
+        "unsigned": true
+      },
+      {
+        "name": "GPS Time",
+        "dataType": "float",
+        "size": 64
+      },
+      {
+        "name": "Red",
+        "dataType": "integer",
+        "size": 16,
+        "unsigned": true
+      },
+      {
         "name": "Green",
         "dataType": "integer",
-        "size": 16
+        "size": 16,
+        "unsigned": true
       },
       {
         "name": "Blue",
         "dataType": "integer",
-        "size": 16
+        "size": 16,
+        "unsigned": true
       }
     ]

+Note: Kart vs PDAL schema extraction
+####################################

 Kart uses `PDAL <pdal_>`_ internally to read and write LAS files.
-For certain fields, PDAL modifies the type of the field as it reads it, for either of the following reasons:

-* The native type of the field is "fixed point" - for the sake of simplicity, PDAL converts these to the more widely-used floating point type.
-* The native type of the field has changed over time.
-In order that the field can be read in a consistent way without worrying about the LAS version, PDAL converts these fields to a type expressive enough that both old and new data can be stored in the same type.

-Kart exposes the schema as read by PDAL (not as it is actually stored) - all of the same changes are made.
+PDAL is an abstraction layer that can read data from a variety of different types of point cloud files, and as such, it interprets the schema in its own way to make it more interoperable with the rest of PDAL.
+The schema that Kart conveys is schema of the LAS file as it is stored or specified, not as PDAL reads it, although these two concepts are very similar.
+Here are some differences between stored / specified schema and PDAL's interpretation:

+* Where the specification gives a dimension's name as multiple words, ie "Number of Returns", PDAL reports it in CamelCase, ie "NumberOfReturns".
+* PDAL converts some dimensions which are technically stored as integers to floating point values as it applies scaling factors to them - for example, X, Y, and Z.
+* Sometimes PDAL loads newer and older versions of a particular dimension in a version-independent way - ie the older 8-bit field "Scan Angle Rank" and the newer 16-bit field "Scan Angle" are both loaded as "ScanAngleRank", and both converted to floating point.

+If you need to see PDAL's interpretation of a schema instead of Kart's, you can run ``pdal info --schema <FILENAME>``.
+A PDAL command-line executable can be found in the directory where Kart is installed.

 ``meta/crs.wkt``
 ^^^^^^^^^^^^^^^^